Introduction

 It is technique that looks to see what the actual cause of an incident was.
 It is not about identifying the symptoms but what actually caused them and the incident to occur.
 Consider, I have put on weight.
 Root cause does not look at the fact your clothes do not fit any more but on why.
 Through analysis you would likely discover the root cause is you eat too much and don’t exercise enough.

-How to perform root cause analysis
+How to do root cause analysis

 A good way to is to use the technique of the Five Why’s.
-By asking the question why five times in a row you can get to the root of the problem.
+By asking the question why five times in a row you can often get to the root of the problem.

-I have put on weight.
+The incident would be – I have put on weight.

-Why?
+- Why?
 Because I am bigger than before

-Why?
+- Why?
 Because I eat too much

-Why?
+- Why?
 Because I am unhappy

-Why?
+- Why?
 Because I work too hard

-Why?
+- Why?
 Because I need money.

 Root cause of all evil = money.